planetlabs/datalake/README.md

 end: This is the time of the last event in the file in milliseconds since the epoch.
 If it is not present, the file represents a snapshot of something like a weekly report.

+path: The absolute path to the file in the originating filesystem.

 where: This is the location or server that generated the file.
 It is required and must only contain lowercase alpha-numeric characters, - and _.
 It should be